 Level of Difficulty

-Turkey’s government faces several external constraints.
-The country’s geographic location in the conflict-ridden Middle East poses security and humanitarian risks.
-Turkey is now home to approximately four million Syrian refugees (as of 2021).
-Turkey is also prone to earthquakes and insufficient rainfall.
+Türkiye’s government faces several external and internal constraints.
+The country’s geographic location in the conflict-ridden Middle East and Caucasus region poses security and humanitarian risks.
+Türkiye is home to approximately four million Syrian refugees (as of early 2023).
+Türkiye is also prone to devastating earthquakes and insufficient rainfall.
+Major forest fires, such as the one in summer 2021, pose additional challenges to the government.

 Structural constraints